 The city is home to diversified tax base that includes 1,300 businesses employing over 25,000 people.
 Key employers include the MidState Medical Center, Meriden Westfield Mall, Middlesex Community College-Meriden Center, and businesses ranging from manufacturing to medical to retail.
 Meriden-based manufacturing firms produce a diversified product line which includes electronic components, biopharmaceuticals, industrial equipment, metal alloys, and video/data transmission equipment.
 Meriden has several business incentive programs and an active Chamber of Commerce that can help you and your business Make It in Our Meriden.
 Today, collaborative efforts are also underway and more than $100 million for downtown redevelopment projects is being invested.
 Significant projects include the $14 million Hub park and flood control project, a $30 million mixed use development at 24 Colony Street, and a $20 million transit center that is part of the $467 New Haven Hartford Springfield rail program.

-The City of Meriden Office of Economic Development works to sustain and grow the tax base, provide jobs, and create economic activity across numerous sectors within our community.
+The City of Meriden Economic Development Department works to sustain and grow the tax base, provide jobs, and create economic activity across numerous sectors within our community.
 Our team is committed to:

 - Pursuing and implementing critical infrastructure improvements that are necessary to support and sustain economic growth.